 Florida is a leader in use of solar, electric vehicle purchases.
 What’s next?

+Florida has the potential to make big strides toward clean energy over the next few years.

-The world is moving toward renewable energy sources and away from fossil fuels.
-Just recently at an international climate summit known as COP28, 115 nations, including the United States, pledged to double energy efficiency and triple renewable energy capacity by 2030.
-This ramp up toward renewable energy joins a wave as more than 12 states have committed to 100% clean energy standards over the next decade or so.
+Recently at the COP28 international climate summit, 115 nations, including the United States, pledged to double energy efficiency and triple renewable energy capacity by 2030.
+This move toward renewable energy joins a wave, as more than 12 states have committed to 100% clean energy standards over the next decade or so.

 Environment Florida Research & Policy Center recently released its updated Renewables on the Rise dashboard with a state-by-state breakdown of how the key technologies that will allow us to become increasingly reliant on renewable energy are growing.
 The Sunshine State is a leader in two key renewable energy technologies: solar and electric vehicles.

+More on renewable energy: Third solar center for the county is in the works near Prat Whitney Road and Bee Line Highway

-Today, 5% of the energy that we consume as a state comes from solar, wind or geothermal power, representing a major leap from where even a decade ago, but only scratching the surface of Florida’s renewable energy potential.
-Florida has the potential to make big strides toward clean energy over the next few years.
+Today, 5% of the energy that we consume as a state comes from solar, wind or geothermal power, representing a major leap from a decade ago but only scratching the surface of Florida’s renewable energy potential.

-Utilities continue to be the largest investor in solar energy and Florida utilities are full steam ahead when it comes to solar generation and battery storage capacity.
-If you’ve taken a road trip across the state recently, chances are you’ve passed by one of the many solar “farms.”
-These large arrays channel hundreds of megawatts into battery storage that can be used as back-up power at times when the grid may need it the most.
-State policy that favors residents and business, not just utility companies, would help build communities with cleaner energy outputs and more energy resiliency than we currently have.
+Utilities continue to be the largest investor in solar energy and if you’ve taken a road trip across the state recently, chances are you’ve passed by one of the many solar “farms.”
+These large arrays channel hundreds of megawatts into battery storage that can be used as back-up at times when the grid may need it the most.
+State policy that favors residents and businesses, not just utility companies, would help build communities with cleaner energy outputs and more energy resiliency.

 Electric vehicles and charging ports are also areas where our state is in the top three in the nation.
-Florida drivers won’t be surprised by this: Electric vehicles are a common sight on our roads and last year we bought more EVs than any other state except California.
+Last year we bought more EVs than any state except California.

-More than 67,000 EVs were purchased here, and more than 8,000 charging ports were installed around the state to power them.
-There are close to 300,000 EVs registered in Florida with a recent increase in commercial vehicles as automakers release more light, medium and heavy-duty electric models.
+More than 67,000 EVs were purchased here, and more than 8,000 charging ports were installed around the state.
+There are close to 300,000 EVs registered in Florida with a recent increase in commercial vehicles, as automakers release more light, medium and heavy-duty electric models.

 Utility companies are already installing DC Fast Chargers aimed at providing power to larger electric fleets.
-These fast chargers can add 60-80 miles to an EV in just 20 minutes.
-The Orlando Utilities Commission installed 21 DC Fast Chargers at a hub on Robinson Street downtown, as the city prepares for large-scale fleet electrification by 2030.
+These fast chargers can add 60-80 miles to an EV in 20 minutes.

 Florida has a long way to go to catch states such as Iowa, South Dakota and Kansas, which generate 70% or more of their power through wind, solar and geothermal energy sources.